castle-finance/vault-transaction-indexer/src/lambdas/index-transaction-ids/README.md

     -   Fetch the _newest_ transaction stored in DynamoDB.

-        -   If the 10 most recent transactions from Solscan include the _newest_ transaction stored in DynamoDB, queue up any transactions newer than the newest transaction stored in DynamoDB, then exit.
+        -   If the 10 most recent transactions from Solscan includes the _newest_ transaction stored in DynamoDB, queue up any transactions newer than the newest transaction stored in DynamoDB, then exit.

         -   If not, query for subsequent pages of transactions until the page containing the newest transaction stored in DynamoDB is found - then, the transactions from this crawl are added to the intake queue, then exit.